pigeonflight/Recipe-Website-Tutorial/docs/_build/html/_sources/tutorials/planning-and-mockups.txt

 The Design
 ------------

-Our UI person (me in this case) has come up with the following layout:
+Our UI person (me in this case) has decided to use Cacoo to come up with the following layout:

 .. image:: /images/recipe-website-wireframe.png

+You can also see the `live version of the mockup`_ at the Cacoo website.
+Notice the use of a sketchy style.

 Layout using a CSS Framework
 ------------------------------